Collaboration Workflow

 -

-pending – You have sent a collaboration request that one or more receivers have not accepted yet.
+Pending – You have sent a collaboration request that one or more receivers have not accepted yet.
 The project is open, but key collaborators still need to respond.

 -